Spaces are the framework used to provide multi-tenancy to the Kinetic Platform. Spaces separate users, configurations, and data into distinct tenants.

 - Rule: The logic and conditions used to test if the rule will apply.

 - Message: The message to display when a user does not meet the policy rule requirements.

-The System Errors section provides a list of workflow errors for review and potential resolution.
-You can filter the list to show only Active or Handled errors using the Show Filters option.
+The System Errors section lists workflow errors for review and potential resolution.
+Using the Show Filters option, you can filter the list to show only Active or Handled errors.
 To view more details about an error, click the error number in the Error ID column.

 The error details page displays the error type, the date of occurrence, and the reason behind the error.
 You can mark errors as resolved by entering a resolution description in the Notes box and clicking Resolve.